Links on Android Authority may earn us a commission. Learn more.

 What is hardware acceleration and why does it matter?

-Use cases for hardware acceleration range from efficiently rendering audio-visual content to text smoothening.
+Use cases for hardware acceleration range from efficiently rendering audio-visual content to text smoothening in web browsers.
 It can also speed up 2D/3D graphics and UI animations.
 In a nutshell, if you’re ever presented with the option, you should enable hardware acceleration — unless it causes some fault or bug.

 What is hardware acceleration?